VintageGold/EthMergeNFT/README.md

-The pink and white sky symbolizes Algovera and all the data science DAO has granted me with projects and a warm and community.
+The pink and white sky symbolizes @Algovera and all the data science DAO has granted me with projects and a warm and community.

 Thank you,
 Vintage Gold